Ezequiel Duran Player Props: Rangers vs. Athletics

 Ezequiel Duran At The Plate

-- In five of 11 games this season, Duran has had at least one hit, including one game with multiple hits.
+- Duran has picked up a hit in six games this season (50.0%), including one multi-hit game.

-- In 11 games played this season, he has not hit a home run.
+- In 12 games played this season, he has not gone deep.

-- Duran has picked up an RBI in two games this year, with multiple runs batted in once.
+- Duran has driven in a run in two games this season, with multiple runs batted in once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.